terms that start with ‘p’

 Personal injury protection

 PIP is often mandatory in no-fault states, although it can be declined in some.
+Select states that follow the traditional (fault) insurance system still require PIP unless it's declined in writing.
 Specific protections afforded by this type of car insurance coverage and limits on personal injury protection payments vary widely from state to state.

 See also: no-fault insurance